GiorgosGi/PythonCalc/README.md

 # Giannakis

- This is a simple calculator in python
+ This is a simplified calculator in python